LukeMathWalker/pavex/docs/getting_started/quickstart.md

 }
 ```

-1. The name of the field must match the name of the route parameter as it appears in the path we registered with the `Blueprint`.
+1. The name of the field must match the name of the route parameter as it appears in the path we registered with
+   the [`Blueprint`][Blueprint].
-2. The `RouteParams` extractor is generic over the type of the route parameters.
+2. The [`RouteParams`][RouteParams] extractor is generic over the type of the route parameters.
    In this case, we're using the `GreetParams` type we just defined.

 You can now return the expected response from the `greet` handler: